Body fat is necessary for the purpose of storing energy and calories, but too much of it can cause a multitude of harmful consequences to the body.

 What does that mean exactly?
 That perhaps it’s the shrinkage of the brain that causes loss of control of things like appetite.
 It could also mean that higher amounts of belly fat increase inflammation, which leads to increased shrinkage of the brain.

 The study tells us in absolutes that where body fat is located is critical.
 It also indicates that body fat located in the middle is a much bigger risk factor in terms of shrinkage of the brain over time.
 It also proves, yet again, the importance of inflammation as it relates to the brain.

-Body fat is a major threat when it comes to our overall health -- we know this.
-But this study takes our understanding of fat -- particularly, belly fat -- to another level.
+Body fat is a major threat when it comes to our overall health.
+This study takes our understanding of fat, particularly belly fat, to another level.
 There’s a very strong relationship between increased body fat and degeneration of the brain.

 Basically, brain function declines as the size of the belly increases.